artefactual/atom-docs/user-manual/reports-printing/print-finding-aid.rst

    :ref:`below <finding-aid-troubleshoot>` for suggestions on how to resolve errors.

-6. IF the finding aid has generated successfully, you will see a Download link when you refresh the page.
+6. If the finding aid has generated successfully, you will see a Download link when you refresh the page.
 Click on this link to view your finding aid.
 Public users will now be able to see this Download link as well.